What is Missoula County Doing About...?

 Climate Ready Missoula: Missoula County, the City of Missoula and Climate Smart Missoula are leading a countywide effort to implement the Climate Ready Missoula plan to prepare our communities for the impacts of climate change, including reduced low elevation snowpack, earlier spring snowmelt, longer wildfire smoke seasons, more frequent and intense droughts and wildfires and impacts to agriculture, recreation and human health.

-• Wildfire Smoke Ready Week: Together with Missoula Public Health Climate Smart Missoula, United Way of Missoula County, and other community partners, Missoula County has observes “Wildfire Smoke Ready Week” every year to increase awareness of the health impacts of wildfire smoke and the simple steps everyone can take to protect their health.
+• Wildfire Smoke Ready Week: Together with Missoula Public Health Climate Smart Missoula, United Way of Missoula County, and other community partners, Missoula County has observed “Wildfire Smoke Ready Week” every year to increase awareness of the health impacts of wildfire smoke and the simple steps everyone can take to protect their health.

 Commercial Property Assessed Capital Enhancement (C-PACE) program: In February 2022, the commissioners approved a resolution of intent to establish a county-wide C-PACE program.
 This allows commercial property owners to invest in energy efficiency, water conservation and renewable energy systems and pay those investments back through an assessment on their property taxes.
 Owners of commercial, industrial, agricultural and multifamily properties of at least four units are eligible to participate.
 There is no cost or impact on any property owner who do not choose to participate in the program, and participating commercial property owners work with private lenders to finance projects, which are then repaid through their property taxes.